brightmart/nlu_sim/README.md

     --max_pooling_style     how to do max polling. {chunk_max_pooling, max_pooling,k_max_pooling｝ [chunk_max_polling]

+  to make a prediction, run below command:

+  python -u run.sh data/test.csv data/target_file.csv

+  test.csv is the source file you want to make a prediction, target_file.csv is the predicted result save as file.

 6.Environment
 -------------------------------------------------------------------------
-   python 3.6 + tensorflow 1.6
+   python 2.7 + tensorflow 1.8

-   for people use python2.7, add three lines below:
+   for people use python3, just comment out three lines below in the begining of file:

       import sys